Baby nappy rash: what does it look like?

 Everything you need to know about baby nappy rash

-From wetness to food sensitivities, we asked midwife Kate Mundell to explain the most common causes of nappy rash and how to prevent and soothe it.
-In this feature we show you:
+From wetness to food sensitivities, we asked midwife Kate Mundell of Naytal Midwives to explain the most common causes of nappy rash and how to prevent and soothe it.
+In thisguide, we will take you through:

 What is baby nappy rash?